Chemical Hygiene Plan

 The manufacturer's label should be kept intact.
 When a chemical is transferred to another container for storage, the new containers should be labeled with the name of the product, the chemical constituents and hazard warnings.

-MSDSs for most laboratory chemicals may be found through the EHS web page.
-Additional chemical safety resources are available in Michael Fredericks' office (B2 Guyot) and through the EHS Lab Safety web page.
+Additional chemical safety resources are available through the EHS Chemical Safety web page.

 The EHS website provides general principles for working safely with hazardous chemicals.
 Principal investigators, laboratory managers and laboratory workers are encouraged to develop and implement more detailed guidelines for specific operations and chemicals in their laboratories.